Skip to content

 class StateBridge:

-"""Decouples thread producers from async consumers using dual-queue synchronization."""
+"""Decouples thread producers from async consumers via dual queues."""

 def start(self) -> None: